Saint Patrick’s Day is celebrated annually on 17 March in Northern Ireland and is also known as the Feast of Saint Patrick.

-|2017||17 Mar||Fri||St. Patrick's Day||Northern Ireland|
+|2021||17 Mar||Wed||Saint Patrick's Day||Northern Ireland|

-|2018||17 Mar||Sat||St. Patrick's Day||Northern Ireland|
+|2022||17 Mar||Thu||Saint Patrick's Day||Northern Ireland|

 After six years he escaped and returned to his home.
 Many years later, Patrick followed a call on his life to preach in Ireland and it is believed he died there on 17 March 461 although there are many variations on this as well as on his birthdate.
 It also is possible his name at birth was Maewyn Succat.

 There are many legends about Saint Patrick, for examples, some say that he rid Ireland of snakes, that his ash wood walking stick became a living tree and that he spoke with long-dead ancestors of the Irish.